 Q. What is Sandstorm?

 A. Sandstorm is an open source project aiming to fundamentally change the way we use web apps, led by ex-Google-engineer Kenton Varda.
 Sandstorm makes running your own personal web services as easy as running your phone.
-You can install apps like e-mail, document editors, blogging software, and more, using a simple app-store-like interface.
+You can install apps like e-mail clients, document editors, blogging software, and more, using a simple app-store-like interface.
 No config files, no command lines.
 Everything is done through your web browser.
 The Sandstorm name and logo are trademarks of Sandstorm Development Group, Inc.

 Q. What is the service offered by iWebz?